chardon55/lets-theia/README.md

 implementation of the [Theia Blueprint](https://github.com/eclipse-theia/theia-blueprint) template to emit a usable Eclipse Theia IDE.

+**Let's Theia is currently under early development.
+Use it at your own risk.**

 > This project is **NOT** affiliated nor part of the Eclipse Foundation or Eclipse Theia project.

 ## Eclipse Theia™️ vs Let's Theia?